jhuapl-bio/taxtriage/docs/cloud-and-seqera.md

 Send a request to **brian.merritt@jhuapl.edu** — you will receive credentials for the S3 buckets and the compute environment.

+⚠️ If you are part of the internal development program, you can use the shared JHU/APL Seqera instance and stop here.
+Just wait on a confirmation email from JHU/APL devs.
+Otherwise, you will need to set up your own Seqera account and compute environment in the next step.

 ### Step 3: Set Up a Compute Environment

 If using the JHU/APL-provided Seqera instance, the compute environment is pre-configured.
 For your own Seqera account, follow the [official compute environment docs](https://abhi18av.github.io/nf-tower-docs-orgs-and-teams/21.04.temp3/compute-envs/overview/) to connect your AWS account and configure billing.